Gorilla Trekking Eligibility. Can you be allowed to see gorillas? Everything you need to know.

 Related article: Vaccinations for going on an African safari

-Final Thoughts
+Closing Thoughts

 The excitement of being able to see gorillas shouldn't blind you to the strict requirement which is put in place to protect the mountain gorillas.

-As we have all experienced with COVID-19, transmittable diseases can very quickly change the world as we know it.
+As we all experienced with COVID-19, transmittable diseases can very quickly change the world as we know it.
 Unfortunately for gorillas which are just over 1000, this could wipe out their entire population.

 Any concerns you have should be raised early on and answered to your satisfaction well before your trip starts.
 You can reach out to any of our trusted operators in Uganda and Rwanda for assistance regarding your gorilla trekking safari.